-Rosenberg \cite{Ros} was the first to realize that co-monads are useful in non-commutative algebraic geometry, and Van den Bergh \cite{vdB2} has developed very effective methods based on this idea.
-Van den Bergh has also replaced the language of co-monads by terminology and notation that is close to the classical language of algebra and algebraic geometry.
-For the purposes of this introduction we recall a little of his language.
+The utility of co-monads in non-commutative algebraic geometry was first realized by Rosenberg \cite{Ros}.
+Later Van den Bergh \cite{vdB2} developed very effective methods based on this idea and replaced the language of co-monads by terminology and notation that is closer to the classical language of algebra and algebraic geometry.
+We now recall some of his language \cite{vdB2}.